-1. Understand Minimum Pay Threshold
+1. Understand the Exempt Employee Pay Threshold

-Since 2004, the threshold for exemption has been a minimum salary of $23,660 annually, or $455 weekly.
-Though there have been talks of increasing this threshold, it looks like the 2004 declaration is here to stay.
+Since 2004, the threshold for FLSA exemption has been a minimum salary of $23,660 annually, or $455 weekly.
+Though there have been talks of increasing this threshold, it looks like the 2004 figure is here to stay.
 Employees who fall above this threshold may still be eligible for overtime—that’s where the duties test comes into play.

 2. Check Roles Against the Duties Test

-Unlike the salary threshold, which offers a clear divide, the duties test depends on a number of factors specific to job duties and rank.
+Unlike the salary threshold, which offers a clear divide, the FLSA duties test depends on a number of factors specific to job duties and rank.
 Employees salaried above $23,660 may or may not be eligible for overtime pay depending on their job function.

 Outside Sales Employees